nus-cs2103-AY2021S1/tp/README.md

 on the verge of being unable to cope with.
 In events like this, having a **disorganised timeline** makes your situation worse.
-You might often **underestimate the time it takes** to complete your assignments and you might be **late for your lessons** as you are preoccupied with completing them.
+You might often **underestimate the time it takes** to complete your assignments and you might be **late for your lessons** as you were preoccupied with completing them.
 However, all these tasks still remain uncompleted.
 You might have been spinning your wheels.
 * ProductiveNUS minimises such problems by helping you keep track of your schedule easily.